 I believe that in order to get the most of your students both behaviorally and academically, you must have a solid teacher-student relationship with them.
 They want to know you care about them and they want to know you’re listening to them.
 And, quite honestly, getting to know my little school family is my favorite part of each year!
 At the beginning of the school year I like to have my students fill out a short, fun survey.
 The little survey gives me a quick overview of their family life and interests.I keep these surveys in the front of their file folders that I keep in my cabinet filled with parent notes, test scores, etc. Throughout the year I fill out little updated notes about new interests or hobbies they may have.
 I tend to do this most when a particular student may be having a difficult time with behavior.
 I find the more I can try to connect with that student and find what he or she wants to work for, then we can work together.

-You can grab a FREE student survey to try in your classroom by clicking the image above or clicking here.
+You can grab a FREE student survey to try in your classroom by entering your email below:

 You can read more of my starting Writer’s Workshop tips by clicking below:

-My favorite CD to use during my writing block is the Music for the Mind Kagan CD specifically for reading & writing.
+My favorite CD to use during my writing block is the Music for the Mind Kagan CD.
+I love the one specifically for reading & writing.
 I have a few other CDs from this series as well, but this one happens to be my favorite: